armanbzi/BDM-Cymatics/README.md

 # Cymatics — Sound-Driven Pattern Generation & Analysis Pipeline

-Big Data Management project that transforms audio signals into visual cymatics patterns, extracts acoustic features, and organizes all artifacts into a structured, queryable data lakehouse.
+Big Data Management project that transforms audio files into visual cymatics patterns, extracts acoustic features, and organizes all artifacts into a structured, queryable data lakehouse.

 ## Prerequisites

 - **Docker** and **Docker Compose** (for MinIO, Kafka, Zookeeper, Airflow)
 - **Python 3.10+**
-- **ffmpeg** on PATH (for audio decoding in cold path)
+- **ffmpeg** (for audio decoding in cold path)
 - A microphone (for warm and hot paths)

 ## Quick Start